Terms of Reference

 Activities of the Board Chair

-Committees.
 The Board Chair ensures that all Board members are involved in Committee activities and may recommend Committee chairs for election by the Committee.
 The Board Chair reviews Committee structure and activities to ensure that they align with AMMnet’s mission and strategic goals, and may recommend to the Board that new Committees be formed or current Committees dissolved.
-The Board Chair ensures that Committees have appropriate staff support from the Secretariat.
-The Board Chair is a member of the Governance and Finance Committees in their Executive Director role.
+The Board Chair chairs the Governance Committee and is a member of the Finance Committee.
 The Board Chair may choose to attend Objectives Committee meetings as needed.

 Evaluating the Board Chair